xxxmtixxx/AnyAppInstaller/README.md

     $downloadPath = "https://www.7-zip.org/a/7z2408-x64.exe"
     ```

-3. **Installation Arguments**: Define any arguments to run the installer silently or with specific options.
+3. **Nested Installer Path** (Optional for ZIPs): If the main installer is a ZIP file, specify the relative path of the installer inside the extracted folder.
     ```powershell
+    $nestedInstallerFolderAndFile = "7Zip\Setup.exe"
+    ```

+4. **Installation Arguments**: Define any arguments to run the installer silently or with specific options.
+    ```powershell
     $arguments = "/S"
     ```

-4. **File to Check if Installed**: Path to a file that verifies if the software is already installed.
+5. **File to Check if Installed**: Path to a file that verifies if the software is already installed.
 If the file exists, the installation will be skipped (unless `$allowUpdate` is set to `$true`).
     ```powershell
     $fileToCheck = "C:\Program Files\7-Zip\7z.exe"
     ```

-5. **Allow Update**: Set this variable to `$true` to force the installer to run even if the software is already installed.
+6. **Allow Update**: Set this variable to `$true` to force the installer to run even if the software is already installed.
 Set it to `$false` to skip the installation if the software is already present.
     ```powershell
     $allowUpdate = $false
     ```

-6. **Prevent Cleanup on Failure**: Set this variable to `$true` to skip the cleanup of downloaded/extracted files if the installation fails, making it easier to retry the installation without downloading the installer again.
+7. **Prevent Cleanup on Failure**: Set this variable to `$true` to skip the cleanup of downloaded/extracted files if the installation fails, making it easier to retry the installation without downloading the installer again.
     ```powershell
     $preventCleanupOnFailure = $false
     ```